Alabama vs. LSU NCAA Football Odds, Plays and Insights | November 6, 2021

 LSU Stats and Trends

-- LSU has three wins against the spread in eight games this year.
+- LSU has three wins against the spread in eight games this season.

-- LSU's games this year have eclipsed the over/under in 37.5% of its opportunities (three times in eight games with a set point total).
+- LSU's games this season have gone over the total in three out of eight opportunities (37.5%).

 - This year the Tigers have eight turnovers, five fewer than the Crimson Tide have takeaways (13).